hschaefer123/odataexplorer/README.md

 > - demo HCP destination pointing out to northwind example service [Northwind](http://services.odata.org/V2/Northwind/Northwind.svc/)
 > - included coding to add service browser for SAP Gateways using /sap/opu/odata/iwfnd/catalogservice/
 > - some css fixes for token (avoid clipping in Tablet, float)
+> - added Visualizer to render networkgraph with options to export to SVG and PNG

 ## SAP Service Browser